- What's on

 First and foremost, to get around town, leave your car at home and use public transport!

-You can pay for and validate your tickets directly using your bank card.
+You can pay for your ticket and validate it directly with a contactless credit card.

-Only the following footbridges will be closed on 5, 6 and 7 December from 5pm to midnight and on 8 December from 4pm to 11pm:
+Only the following footbridges will be closed on December 5, 6, and 8 from 5 PM to midnight, and on December 7 from 4 PM to 11 PM:

 Where to find the programme?